Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: The TOSOT 8,000 BTU window-mounted air conditioner is the best-designed unit.
-It offers a sleek, attractive in window design with minimalistic venting.
-It also features a built-in dehumidifier, reusable filter, and has a unique thermostat that’s built into the remote control.
+It offers a sleek, attractive window design with minimalistic venting.
+It also features a built-in dehumidifier, reusable filter, and a unique thermostat that’s built into the remote control.

 Read Full Review: TOSOT 8,000 BTU Window Air Conditioner Review

 The TOSOT window-mounted air conditioning unit offers 8,000 BTUs, which is enough power to efficiently cool up to 300 square feet of space — TOSOT claims up to 350 square feet.
 What’s most striking about the unit, however, is that it’s sleek and employs a minimalistic design.
 Instead of the rather ugly metal grilles of similar units, it has low-profile vents especially when everything is sealed up.
 A built-in dehumidifier means the unit will cool and remove humidity from a space.
 A built-in reusable filter can be cleaned, so you don’t have to replace it regularly, just clean it.
 Furthermore, the system offers smart temperature controls with the thermostat on the remote — not the actual unit.
 That means the unit will cool the space based on the temperature that the remote picks up.

 Because the TOSOT air conditioner does need to be installed in a window, it comes with everything you need, including side panels.
 You will need a space of about 23 to 36 inches wide, and 15 inches tall.